Sexual ethics because sex is powerful

 If you are wondering how you should plan and diligently maintain the romance in your relationship, then remember that play requires peace, not resentment, and peace requires negotiation.
 Negotiation requires a willingness to make sacrifices and serve the other in order to bring a solution to the differences between the two of you.
 Good luck trying to maintain a decent sex life when you’re both stressed, frustrated or resentful towards each other.
 If you negotiate and work on this first, it might well make room for a better sex life.
 So maybe start by taking out the trash.
 Clean up after yourself.
 Sort out the bills.
 Make time for each other… then romance may have room to flourish.

 Surveys suggest that the typical adult couple manages a reasonable romantic interlude on average once a week – alongside the business of general life, all that worry and responsibility and concern.
 That frequency, if handled well, seems to work out well for both partners.
-But zero is bad.
-While frequency of sexual intimacy will likely decrease with age for obvious reasons, if you go to zero while at least one of you still maintains a drive, then one of you is tyrannizing the other.
+In fact, surveys show that people in relationships who have sex at least once a week experience more happiness.
+But no sexual intimacy in marriage is detrimental to the relationship.
+While the frequency of sexual intimacy will likely decrease with age for obvious reasons, if you go to zero while at least one of you still maintains a drive, then one of you is tyrannizing the other.
 On zero, the chances of an affair occurring – physically, emotionally, or maybe in some other way – dramatically increase.
 I am not recommending the affair at all or seeking to lay blame, but that is what you are risking if you stop serving one another in this way.

 Sex in the eyes of the world